 DDoS on DNS Servers — Attackers flood DNS servers with traffic to knock them offline.
 When DNS goes down, websites become unreachable — even though the actual web servers are fine.

-How to Protect Yourself
+How to Protect Yourself From DNS Attacks

 Use trusted resolvers — Public resolvers like Cloudflare (1.1.1.1) and Google (8.8.8.8) offer faster speeds and better security than most ISP resolvers.
+For more details, refer to the Cloudflare DNS documentation for an authoritative explanation.

-DNS Tools to Practice With
+DNS Tools to Practice With: Hands-On Learning

 Hands-on practice is the best way to learn DNS.
 Here are free tools you can use right now: